YahyaS3d/courses-management-system/README.md

 - Create, read, update, and delete (CRUD) operations for courses
 - Add students to courses and manage their grades
-- View course details and lists of students
+- View course details and lists of student
 - Delete courses and students from the system

 ## Requirements